Coveo for ServiceNow widget reference

 Field change

-The Field Change widget is an invisible widget.
-When added to a page that contains a record creation form and the Coveo Case Deflection widget, it provides this widget with the most important keywords typed in the form, so that the items displayed in the Case Deflection widget are updated as the user details their issue (see Configure the Case Deflection panel).
+The Coveo Field Change widget is an invisible widget.
+When added to a page that contains a record creation form and the Coveo Case Deflection widget, it provides this widget with the most important keywords typed in the form, so that the items displayed in the Coveo Case Deflection widget are updated as the user details their issue (see Configure the Case Deflection panel).

-Main Search widget options
+Coveo Atomic Search Page widget options

 • In the Scope and Component boxes, enter keywords to identify your widgets according to your naming convention.